 Dee was married for less than two years to Jack Mullen, and in 1958 she married Robert Dale Barber, sharing the rest of her life with him.
 For their tenth wedding anniversary, her mother Julia gifted the couple the mansion called Seton Castle, where they raised four children and a menagerie of pets.
 Animals included a skunk, raccoon, various species of monkeys (before they were banned as pets in the US), guinea pigs and hamsters, and the more common string of dogs and cats.
 If they found a distressed dog, they would adopt it.

 In 1968 Dee was suddenly burdened with carrying on her father’s legacy when Julia suffered a paralyzing stroke.
 Now she was not only keeper of Seton Castle, a National Historic Landmark and open to the public, but took on negotiations with the Boy Scouts of America to finish the transfer of Seton’s collections from Santa Fe to the Philmont Scout Ranch, publishing permissions, an exhibition of Seton’s works in Japan honoring the US bicentennial in 1977, and extensive world-wide correspondence.

 The early 1990s saw a growing international interest in Woodcraft.
 Visitors from the Czech Republic, Canada, and England went to Santa Fe.
 Dee began updating the Birch Bark Roll with the help of practicing Woodcrafters, poets, writers, and artists, through the newsletter “Greenleaves”, compiled and edited by Dee.
 In 1993, the Ernest Thompson Seton Foundation was formed to raise funds for restoring Seton Castle, which had fallen into disrepair.
 Dee served as advisor.
 When the name changed to the Ernest Thompson Seton Institute, she became Secretary.
 The organization disbanded in 1996, but Dee remained in close contact with the international groups, traveling to Europe and Canada.

-Dee’s health deteriorated from a lifetime of smoking cigarettes and she was no longer able to live in Santa Fe as a result of the altitude.
+Dee’s health deteriorated from a lifetime of smoking cigarettes, and she was no longer able to live in Santa Fe as a result of the altitude.
 She tearfully closed Seton Castle in 1998.
-The Barbers traveled in an RV with their three dogs through the southeastern US for three years before settling in Bristol, Tennessee, where Dee died in 2006.
+The Barbers traveled in an RV with their three dogs through eastern and southeastern US for three years before settling in Bristol, Tennessee, where Dee died in 2006.